 There are two ways.
-You can publish traditionally or independently.
+You can get a traditional publisher for your book or you can publish independently.
 Each route to publication has pros and cons, but authors can make lots of money with both methods.

 Both methods require hard work.
 Anyone who says otherwise is selling something.
 But both methods are doable.

 In this article, I will walk you through the process of getting published with a traditional publishing house like Simon & Schuster or Random House.
 As a former literary agent, I will offer you tips and tricks to help you along the way.

 Why should I get a traditional publisher for my book?

 You can hear all about the pros and cons episode of Traditional Publishing on my other podcast, which focuses on traditional publishing.
 I also have an episode on the Pros and Cons of Indie Publishing.
 If you’re trying to decide whether to go indie or traditional, those episodes will help.

 The prestige associate with traditional publishing is particularly important if you’re writing Literary Fiction or Nonfiction.
 It’s less important for genres like SciFi and Romance.

 Less Money Out of Pocket

 Your traditional publisher will cover most, if not all, the expenses of publishing your book.
 You will still need to pay for your website and email, but the actual publishing will be covered by the publisher.

 Most authors don’t realize the New York Times bestseller list isn’t really a bestseller list.
 The list is carefully curated by their selection board and features their recommendations.
 They take sales into account, but they also exclude books based on political opinions or publisher.